 Teaching-Learning strategies for this course consist of lectures and interactive classroom discussions well as paper-and-pencil exercises.
 The lecture materials cover the analysis of radio channel characteristics, different techniques of multiuser system, channel capacity, operational principle of multicarrier communication, common digital modulation techniques used in wireless communication, analysis of bit error rate for fading channels, spectral occupancy, transmitter and receiver complexity, equalization and diversity techniques, spread spectrum modulation, RAKE receiver, and multi-user detection techniques with the aid of multimedia presentations and online resources.
-The paper-and-pencil exercises include classworks for problem-based learning and homework assignments for open-ended problem solving.
+The paper-and-pencil exercises include class works for problem-based learning and homework assignments for open-ended problem solving.

 Students will be assessed on basis of their overall performance in the final examination, class tests/assignments, and class attendance/participation.
-Final grade will be evaluated based on:
+Final numeric reward will be the compilation of: